What does “Neighbouring Assets” teach us? – 01

 So, asking the question of “which characteristics” is not really that accurate.
-For instance, if I consider size in isolation, there’s literally no profitability in this strategy.
+For instance, if I consider size in isolation, there’s almost no profitability in this strategy.
 But if I add size to a set of other characteristics, the spread between portfolios starts to appear.

 In one table, I show that if we add more characteristics, the performance starts increasing.
 Does the performance increase because of the new characteristics?
 Not necessarily.
 But it increases because of the interactions between new characteristics and the previous ones.